 Tax Type Filing and Payment Dates Individual Income Tax Calendar year returns are due on or before April 15 of the succeeding year while fiscal year returns are due on or before the 15th day of the fourth month following the close of the fiscal year.
 The filing deadline might change if April 15 falls on a weekend or holiday.
+Due to the COVID-19 pandemic calendar year returns are due on or before May 17 for tax year 2020.
 The penalty for failure to file a return on time is 5% of the tax due, but not more than 25% in the aggregate.
 Interest at the rate of 10% compounded daily per statute is charged from the due date of the return to the date the tax is paid.
 Individuals who reside in the District and who are not subject to a withholding tax on their gross income must pay estimated taxes on a quarterly basis if they expect to have a tax liability of more than \$100 for the tax year.
 Estimated payments for a tax year are due on April 15 th , June 15 th , September 15 th of that year, and January 15 th of the next year.
 The penalty for failure to file a declaration of estimated tax on time is 5% per month of the estimated tax, but not more than 25% in the aggregate.
 Interest is charged for failing to pay any installment when due at the rate of 10% compounded daily per statute.
 Employers must withhold District individual income taxes from employees who are subject to the tax.
 If such withholding is less than \$50 per month, the employer must remit the tax by the last day of the month following the close of the tax year; if withholding is \$50 or more per month, it must be remitted by the 20th day of the following month.
 The penalty for failure to file the withholding tax return or to pay the tax when due is 5% of the tax withheld during the reporting period, but not more than 25% in the aggregate.
 Interest is charged for late payment at the rate of 10% compounded daily per statute from the due date of the return to the date the tax is paid.